DFDLSchemas/NACHA/README.md

 nacha_file.xsd
 --------------
-A DFDL schema that provides a DFDL-annotated element to model a NACHA file.
+A DFDL schema that provides a DFDL-annotated element to model an overall NACHA message (file).

 ----------------
 NACHA 2013 Operating Rules and Guidelines may be purchased from the NACHA website: www.nacha.org